ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *This is also known as a secure connection.*

 [[R281]](#r281) Testability: An example of BPI Storage organized in a network could be an open-source [PostgreSQL](https://www.postgresql.org/) data base cluster with replication across different geographies.
-Since PostgreSQL supports [[OAuth-2.0](#oauth-20)] betweenc client and server and between servers, and since PostgreSQL has an extensive test suite including for OAuth-2.0, the requirement is testable.
+Since PostgreSQL supports [[OAuth-2.0](#oauth-20)] between client and server and between servers, and since PostgreSQL has an extensive test suite including for OAuth-2.0, the requirement is testable.

 #### **[R282]**
 BPI Storage MUST be compatible with commonly used external authentication services.